yurui777/RHNet/README.md

 # RHNet
 This is a lightweight network for crowd counting.
+One part of my master's dissertation.

 ## Environment
 tensorflow 1.12.0; python 3.6